 Deciding whether to process your application in the US or at a consulate overseas is a complicated decision.
 Someone with an approved visa petition should never leave the US for processing without first speaking to a lawyer to make sure all their rights are protected.

 Some individuals with negative immigration or criminal history must apply for a waiver of inadmissibility before they can obtain a Green Card.
 Most often this is the case for individuals who entered the US unlawfully but are now married to a US citizen or Lawful Permanent Resident, or have a US citizen or Lawful Permanent Resident parent.
 Waivers of inadmissibility can also bring loved ones back after removal from the US.
 Although the removal of a loved one is traumatic it does not necessarily mean they are barred from ever returning to the US.
 It’s crucial to consult an immigration attorney prior to starting the petition process to assess possible inadmissibility and available waivers.
-If you have been deemed inadmissible to the US, or have criminal or negative immigration history, call us today to see if a waiver is available for your circumstances.
+If you have been deemed inadmissible to the US, or have criminal or negative immigration history, Schedule A Consultation to see if a waiver is available for your circumstances.